Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 A well-governed third-party risk management program includes processes and technology that supports identifying, triaging, and remediating risks across the third-party lifecycle.
 Here are several best practices to consider as you evaluate your third-party governance program:

-For more on how Prevalent can help your organization prepare for the forthcoming SEC rules, download our SEC Cybersecurity Disclosure Rules checklist.
+For more on how Prevalent can help your organization meet SEC reporting requirements, download our SEC Cybersecurity Disclosure Rules checklist.
 Or, contact us to schedule a demo today.